 Has your friend been hiding something from you?
-Were you the last to know a friend's big news?
+Or maybe you were the last to know about some big news?
 Secrets can rip apart a friendship for a variety of reasons, but they can also bring people closer together.
-Knowing how to deal with secretive people when they are friends is key to maintaining relationships.
+Knowing how to deal with secretive friends and coming to terms with the friendship's expectations is key to maintaining lasting relationships.

 Word travels fast.
-Perhaps you found out about the secret from another friend, or from someone your friend is not close with.
-Maybe you heard about it via social media.
-If you heard about the secret from someone other than your friend, it may feel like a betrayal that your friend did not yet share the news with you.
-Be patient with your friend and try not to take it personally.
-There could be a host of reasons why they haven't spilled the details on their secret.
+Perhaps you found out about a secret from another friend, or from someone your friend isn't even close with.
+Or maybe you heard about it via social media.
+When you hear about a secret from someone other than your friend, it can certainly feel like a betrayal.
+Be patient and try not to take it personally.
+There could be a whole host of reasons why your friend hasn't spilled the beans.
 Among them:

 - The secret you've heard isn't entirely accurate.

 - Your friend is embarrassed about the matter.